To rank well for chosen keyword phrases, things need to be occur externally to the website and to take place on the website itself.

-1) The website needs relevant content.
+- The website needs relevant content.

-Each main keyword phrase the website is being ranked for needs to have it’s own page on the website.
+- Each main keyword phrase the website is being ranked for needs to have it’s own page on the website.
 Research is needed to locate terms with high search volumes that the website has best chance of appearing on page one for.

-The keyword needs to be a part of the page-address. ie: www.business.com/keyword.
+- The keyword needs to be a part of the page-address. ie: www.business.com/keyword.

-The title of the page needs to contain it and the page itself needs about 500 words about the subject.
+- The title of the page needs to contain it and the page itself needs 500 words or more about the subject.

 - From a conversion viewpoint there should be a call to action as part of it to either contact you, or make a sale.

 Back-links are links from other websites, that when clicked take you to the website being ranked.

 It needs to appear natural and gets done on a gradient, so the first several weeks start off getting a low number of good-quality links, then the next month moving into several hundred, and on from there.
 These links will generate traffic in themselves, as well as helping to move the site up in the search results.

 The way that’s working best for marketers at present is to maintain a blog on the site.
-This also builds up the number of pages and amount of content, which is another ranking factor.
+This also builds up the number of pages and amount of content, which are further ranking factors.

 Need some help getting this done ?
 Click here for info about our services.